 "We updated our pre-sale notification to inform customers that an HD screen is required for the split-screen multiplayer feature on Minecraft: Xbox 360 Edition.
 If a player does not have an HD screen and purchased this game prior to the notification update, they are eligible for a full refund through customer support."

 When creating a new game in Minecraft, a world is generated and the player is spawned at a random spot.
 That spot is the player's spawn point and will remain his fixed spawn point until the player rests in a bed.
 From that point on the bed becomes his new spawn point.
 The world continues to generate around the player in all directions for a while, and as the player move around the world more of the world will be generated.
 The world is stored in 16x16 squares of blocks, called chunks.
 The world is created of same-sized blocks.
 The most common of these are dirt, sand and stone.
-Everything in Minecraft revolves around these blocks and obtaining them and even crafting them into useful items.
+Everything in Minecraft revolves around obtaining these blocks, placing them in the world, and crafting them into useful items.

 Collecting blocks is only the first part of playing Minecraft; more importantly is crafting.
 In the inventory screen (Hotkey: E) there is a 2x2 square grid used for crafting.
 To craft an item, the player must place the correct ingredients in the correct shape in the square.
 Some items can be created with very simple diagrams (i.e. a single block of wood will create four wooden planks), while others can be very complicated.
 One very important early game craft is to create a workbench (which allows players to craft in a 3x3 square allowing them to create more advanced items).
 A workbench is created with four planks; one placed in each spot of the 2x2 grid.